Last updated on July 1st, 2019 at 01:57 pm

 Doctors prescribe painkillers to, as the name implies, provide relief from chronic or intense pain after injuries, accidents, and medical procedures.
-When used incorrectly, opioid painkiller use can lead to addiction, which causes the need for help.
+When used incorrectly, opioid painkiller usage can lead to addiction, which results in the need for professional addiction recovery.

-Painkiller rehabilitation programs, and specifically prescription drug addiction inpatient treatment, offer an individual needed aid in recovering from painkiller abuse.
-Which program is best for a successful recovery depends on many factors.
+Prescription painkiller rehabilitation programs, and specifically prescription drug addiction inpatient treatment offer an individualize aid in recovering from painkiller abuse.
+Which program is best for a successful recovery in your case depends on many factors.

 Phase One: Medically Assisted Opioid Detoxification

 A body’s natural ability to eliminate toxins is called detoxification (detox).
 When speaking of detox in the context of substance abuse treatment, this process includes strategies that supplement the body’s natural processes, primarily by helping manage withdrawal symptoms or adverse reactions to suddenly cease providing the addictive substance to the body.

-These strategies require a team of medical professionals who assist the patient through the process.
+These strategies require a team of medical professionals who assist the recovering addict through the process.
 Many detox plans include a combination of daily practices, medicinal aid and participation in support interventions.

 The following phase can take place in an inpatient or outpatient facility, depending on: